Skip to main content

 Page icon Waste data reporting

 Some of the reporting carried out by the Dataflows Unit is given below.
-Publication Latest reporting year Publication frequency Driver Next publication due Waste from all sources - data and quality report 2022 Annual 1 July 2025 Household Waste Discover Data tool 2022 Annual 1 29th October 2024, 9:30am Household waste data - commentary and data tables 20
+Publication Latest reporting year Publication frequency Driver Next publication due Waste from all sources Discover Data tool 2023 Annual 1 March 2026 Waste from all sources - data and quality report 2023 Annual 1 March 2026 Household Waste Discover Data tool 2023 Annual

 Page icon Developing our flooding knowledge